orbkit/orbkit/doc/gridbased/lowlevel.rst

                                    return_components=False,
                                    is_vector=None,x=None,y=None,z=None)

-Here, you can even return the atomic orbitals (and/or their derivatives) as well with ``return_components``.
+Here, you can return the atomic orbitals (and/or their derivatives) as well with ``return_components``.
 Furthermore, you can specify the grid (``x``, ``y``, ``z``, and ``is_vector``) without using the ``orbkit.grid`` module.